Seahawks go offense with second pick of 2023 draft, taking Ohio State WR Jaxon Smith-Njigba

 Smith-Njigba figures to see his most significant action first for Seattle as a slot receiver, where according to Pro Football Focus he ran 83% of his routes in his Ohio State career.

+“We definitely watched a lot of stuff in the slot,” he said of hw Seattle has indicated it might use him.
+“And it’s just having those options and just making the right reads.
+They think I am a smart enough football player to read the defense, react, and make them pay.
+Just being a weapon for them in the short game, long game, or whatever they need me to be.”

 Seattle also has 2021 second-rounder Dee Eskridge on the roster as a contender for a No. 3 receiver role.
-But he has battled injuries in his Seattle career and has just 17 receptions in 20 games in two years.
+But Eskridge has battled injuries in his Seattle career and has just 17 receptions in 20 games in two years.

 Seattle entered the draft with only three other receivers on its roster — second-year player Drake Young, a seventh-round pick in 2022, third-year player Cade Johnson, an undrafted rookie free agent two years ago, and Cody Thompson, who also entered the NFL as an undrafted free agent.